 A copy of all required current building, fire safety, and locally approved state sanitary code certificates and permits;

-Procedures to notify a Resident and his or her Legal or Resident Representative, as appropriate, that the Assisted Living Residence is no longer an appropriate environment for the Resident.
+Procedures to notify a Resident and their Legal or Resident Representative, as appropriate, that the Assisted Living Residence is no longer an appropriate environment for the Resident.
 Such notice shall describe the changes in the Resident's service needs that justify such a finding, explain when those changes occurred, and describe how the Resident's needs can no longer be satisfied;

-Procedures to ensure the advance and timely notification, of at least 60 calendar days, to a Resident and his or her Legal or Resident Representative, as appropriate, of any new fees or changes to existing fees, unless the Resident is assessed as needing additional services to ensure his or her health and safety more immediately.
-The Residence must establish and maintain written policies and procedures for how it handles urgent service needs and communicates fee changes, if any, with the Resident and his or her Legal or Resident Representative, as appropriate;
+Procedures to ensure the advance and timely notification, of at least 60 calendar days, to a Resident and their Legal or Resident Representative, as appropriate, of any new fees or changes to existing fees, unless the Resident is assessed as needing additional services to ensure their health and safety more immediately.
+The Residence must establish and maintain written policies and procedures for how it handles urgent service needs and communicates fee changes, if any, with the Resident and their Legal or Resident Representative, as appropriate;

 A copy of all policies and procedures related to the design and operation of a Special Care Residence or Residences required under 651 CMR 12.04(5);